LeoMcH36/DQIX-Web-App/README.md

 The About page Basically explains everything
 The Home page images wont work obviously because their paths were stored in a MySQL database.

+I will probably make this project a container when I get the chance